habpygo/webmamgiota/README.md

 ```
 After sending, you find your transaction here https://thetangle.org giving the TransactionId

-If you want to transfer value aswell call the send method like this: ```Send("the receiving address", 100, "your stringified message", c)```.
+If you want to transfer value aswell (here 100 IOTA) call the send method like this: ```Send("the receiving address", 100, "your stringified message", c)```.

 #### Read data from the IOTA tangle
+Reading all transaction received by a certain adress:
 ```go
 import "github.com/iotaledger/mamgoiota"